hoongyan/hoongyan.github.io/_posts/2024-08-01-applied-data-science-project.md

 #### Association Rule Mining
 Upon identifying the four key areas to target, association rule mining was used to identify the top 3 areas to prioritise.

+Using the dataset cleaned earlier, binary encoding was conducted by converting categorical and numerical data into boolean indicators (True/False) to prepare the dataset for association rule mining.

+Subsequently, the Apriori Algorithm was used to generate frequent itemsets and association rules.
+The top two rules that reflected high lift, confidence and support leading to clients not recommending the airline mainly pertained to cabin staff service, seat comfort and food and beverages.
+Thus, these areas could be prioritised for the design of automated responses among the 4 areas of concern identified previously.

 ### Evaluation
+An evaluation of the two models - LDA and BERTopic models - employed for topic modelling is provided below.

 #### Topic Modelling